This is a review of the Vanguard exchange-traded-fund (ETF) also known as VYMI.

 VYMI Dividend Growth Rate

-The short term track record of dividend growth looks very good.
-On the other hand, I am a little skeptical that the dividends will continue to grow at this rate.
+The fund’s first couple of years’ track record of dividend growth was very good.
+On the other hand, when I first reviewed the fund in 2019, I was skeptical that the dividends would continue to grow so quickly.

 VYMI ETF Total Return

-According to Vanguard’s website, the ETF has returned on average 9.6% per year since its inception in 2016
+According to Vanguard’s website, the ETF has returned an average of 8.1% per year since its inception in 2016.

 Again, we have little historical data to go on.
-But for an all international stock ETF with more than a 4% dividend yield, 8-10% annual total returns over the long-run look very reasonable to me.
+But for a highly diversified all international stock ETF with more than a 3%+ dividend yield.
+8%+ annual total returns over the long-run look like a reasonable case for investment value to me.

 VYMI ETF Expense Ratio